 Disclaimer: I own none of the magnificence that is Revolution.

 Author's Note: So the hug/hand-holding scene near the end of episode twelve was absolutely beautiful.
 There was just so much emotion in it.
 So many shows today put all the focus on the action and then just skip over the emotional aspect of what they've just put their characters through, so I was really glad the writers of "Revolution" gave the characters that scene.
 Each of the four main characters in that scene clearly had a lot running through their heads, so I've decided to write a four-shot explaining what's going through the mind of each character (Rachel, Charlie, Miles, and Nora).
 This first one is Rachel's point of view.
 I have slightly extended the scene because it just felt like a natural conclusion.
 Anyway.
-Oh, and the story title and the snippets at the beginning of each chapter come from the song "Beside You" by Marianas Trench.
 Hope you guys enjoy!

 Charlie moves away from her as soon as they reach the camp.
 Rachel doesn't blame her.
 She has failed her in every possible way.
 Hell, she's failed the whole damn world.
 And as badly as she wants Charlie's forgiveness, she knows in her heart that she doesn't deserve it.
 So instead of going after her daughter she goes and stands beside a lonely campfire.
 Aaron tries to ask if she's okay, but she shrugs him off.
 She doesn't deserve to be okay.
 Not after what she's done.
 She abandoned her own children.
 What kind of mother does that?
 She left her family to fend for themselves in a world of violence and fear.
 Granted, she was trying to protect them.
 But in the end run all she did was get her husband and son killed and give a sociopath the ability to slaughter thousands more.
 All of that blood is on her hands, and she knows Charlie will never forgive her for that.
 Hell, she'll never forgive herself.